MonikaFJ/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 To train the model, I used an batch size 256 and learning rate 0.001.
 I was training 100 epochs.
-I was playing around with this values, but further tuning them might still lead to better overall network performance.
+I was playing around with this values, but further tuning them might still lead to slightly better overall network performance.

 I did not change the mu and sigma parameters.